yext/search-core/docs/answers-core.verticalsearchrequest.querytrigger.md

 ## Remarks

 Used for search analytics.
-If a user typed the search, do not supply a QueryTrigger.
+If a user supplied the search query, do not include a QueryTrigger.